How many GB in a TB and what can you do with it?

 10 terabytes of dedicated server hosting

-If you prefer to have a secure cloud server with flexibility to grow your storage to 10 TB or more, consider using our cloud server hosting service.
+If you prefer to have a secure cloud server with flexibility to grow your storage to 10 TB or more, consider using our cloud server hosting service, or learn more about our HIPAA compliant database hosting.

 By Kent Roberts